trubachev-z/education_hyperskill_CoffeeMachine/README.md

-Educations project Coffee Machine for hyperskill.org
+Coffee Machine is educations project for hyperskill.org